Written By Jason Voorhees

 When it comes to music, the task can be even more difficult.
 So the question remains...how do you chose the best guitarists of all-time when there are so many styles and techniques to choose from?

 Some guitarists are technically brilliant.
 Others may be less skilled in the technical aspects but more of a "feel and attitude" type player.
-And then there are the freestyle "wow factor' players that have lead to the "legendary" status that they invoke today.
-No matter which category these guitarists find themselves in, they all share one thing in common and that's the way they command themselves on the stage and the way they operate the axe.
+Then, the freestyle "wow factor" players have to lead to the "legendary" status they invoke today.
+No matter which category these guitarists find themselves in, they all share one thing in common, and that's the way they command themselves on the stage and the way they operate the ax.

-I have composed many lists in my day and this will undoubtedly be one of my toughest tasks to date.
-However; I am confident in my ability to navigate the landscape and narrow it down to the ultimate group of upper echelon elite.
-To do so, I will combine rankings based on a myriad of polls as well as expert opinions.
-I will then use my own musical research to take the rankings and populate the list.
+I have composed many lists in my day, and this will undoubtedly be one of my most challenging tasks to date.
+However, I am confident in navigating the landscape and narrowing it down to the highest upper echelon elite group.
+To do so, I will combine rankings based on a myriad of polls and expert opinions.
+I will then use my musical research to make the orders and populate the list.

-As with any list, this is a matter of opinion and I am sure there will be many who disagree along the way...and certainly that's ok.
-In fact, I love these types of disagreements because it sparks some excellent conversation.
-With that being said, here are a few guitarists that I absolutely love but unfortunately just missed the cut....
+As with any list, this is a matter of opinion, and I am sure there will be many who disagree along the way...and indeed that's ok.
+I love these types of disagreements because it sparks some excellent conversation.
+With that being said, here are a few guitarists that I love but unfortunately just missed the cut...

-I know you are all waiting to see which players made the cut...so without further a do...Ladies and Gentlemen here are the Top 25 Guitarists of All-Time...
+I know you are all waiting to see which players cut...so without further ado...Ladies and Gentlemen, here are the Top 25 Guitarists of All-Time...

 24) Mark Knopfler

-The lead guitarist and co-founder of the band Dire Straits.
-He is a fingerstyle guitarist that can absolutely bring it on all levels.
-He may not have the name notoriety of many of the other greats; but what he lacks in name he definitely makes up for on the stage.
-A terrific song writer with underrated talent.
+Knopfler is the lead guitarist and co-founder of the band Dire Straits.
+He is a fingerstyle guitarist that can bring it on all levels.
+He may not have the name notoriety of many other greats, but what he lacks in the name he makes up for on the stage—a terrific songwriter with underrated talent.

 23) Duane Allman

 An American session guitarist and the founder of the band The Allman Brothers.
-Known as the "Skydog," Duane was one of the hardest working guitarists in the bizz.
-He is most known for his expressive slide technique and for his use of improvisation.
+Known as the "Skydog," Duane was one of the most formidable working guitarists in the biz.
+He is most known for his expressive slide technique and his use of improvisation.
 The world will never know his true potential as he tragically died at the age of 24.

 22) Neil Young

-A Canadian born musician known for his talents on multiple instruments.
-However; most of his fame came on the axe as he fronted multiple bands, most notably Buffalo Springfield and Crazy Horse.
-His work with the latter led to his nickname "The Godfather of Grunge" as he has been attributed to the beginnings of this important genre of music.
-Neil is known for his wide range of styles which combines folk, rock and country with rampid use of distortion.
+Young was a Canadian born musician known for his talents on multiple instruments.
+However, most of his fame came on the ax as he fronted numerous bands, most notably Buffalo Springfield and Crazy Horse.
+His work with the latter led to his nickname "The Godfather of Grunge," as he has been attributed to the beginnings of this important genre of music.
+Neil is known for his wide range of styles, which combines folk, rock, and country with rapid use of distortion.

 21) Alex Lifeson

-One of the co-founders of the band Rush, Lifeson is known for his well rounded approach on guitar.
-His dexterity and versatility has been praised by many artists alike.
+One of the co-founders of the band Rush, Lifeson is known for his well-rounded approach to guitar.
+His agility and versatility have been praised by many artists alike.
 He is an active member of the Rock and Roll Hall of Fame and has won the Best Rock Guitarist award twice in his lifetime.
-James Hetfield and John Petrucci have both cited Lifeson as major influences on their careers.
-Definitely underrated and a stone cold lock for this list.
+James Hetfield and John Petrucci have both cited Lifeson as significant influences on their careers.
+Underrated and a stone-cold lock for this list.